Would A Worry Stone Help Me Cope?

 Why Do People Use Worry Stones?

 People use worry stones because of their reputation as a beneficial natural treatment for anxiety, stress, and tension.
-Some people use them because they've received it as a gift.
-Others discover the worry stone while vacationing near a body of water.
-It's easy to have, easy to carry, and easy to use.
+Some people use them because they've received them as a gift.
+Others discover the worry stone while vacationing near a body of water, or find them at a novelty shop or tourist bazaar.
+These stones are easy to have, easy to carry, and easy to use.
 Many people find them helpful as they have an incredible reputation for calming.

 What's The Benefit Of A Worry Stone?